-In 2013- 2014, early in this economic cycle, I attended a few economic conferences to get a feel what other people were saying about the status of the housing market.
+In 2013- 2014, early in this economic cycle, I attended a few financial conferences to get a feel what other people were saying about the status of the housing market.
 At that time, everyone seemed to share the sense that housing starts were going back to their 50 year average of 1,500,000 per year, in short order.
 Today, even though we are in year 8 of the economic cycle, this did not and has not happened.
-The “why” is two-fold; demographics and the fact that we have built a lot homes over the last decade and these homes simply don’t disappear.
+The “why” is two-fold; demographics and the fact that we have built a lot of homes over the last decade, and these homes simply don’t disappear.

 From Calculated Risk

 So what happens next?

 Although a smaller segment of the market in terms of units sold, the new home sale is more important to the economy than the sale of an existing home.
 New home sales mean construction jobs, housing starts, big-ticket item purchases, and all the other purchases that go along with that.
 Existing home sales, on the other hand, are commission exchanges and can boost investments at Home depot and moving van activity.
 New home sales, as we know, haven’t reached the levels that many housing analysts promised us early on.